NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 You can mark an entire class as final by writing the `final` modifier before the `class` keyword in its class definition (`final class`).
 Any attempt to subclass a final class is reported as a compile-time error.

 # Initialization

-On This Page

-  1. Setting Initial Values for Stored Properties

-  2. Customizing Initialization

-  3. Default Initializers

-  4. Initializer Delegation for Value Types

-  5. Class Inheritance and Initialization

-  6. Failable Initializers

-  7. Required Initializers

-  8. Setting a Default Property Value with a Closure or Function

 _Initialization_ is the process of preparing an instance of a class, structure, or enumeration for use.
 This process involves setting an initial value for each stored property on that instance and performing any other setup or initialization that is required before the new instance is ready for use.